-Text Books: McDougall: Outline of Abnormal Psychology.
-Introduction to Social Psychology.
+Text Books: McDougall: Outline of Abnormal Psychology, Introduction to Social Psychology.
 Bridges: Outline of Abnormal Psychology.
-Hart Psychology of Insanity. organ: Psychology of Abnormal People.
+Hart: Psychology of Insantiy.
+Morgan: Psychology of Abnormal People.
 Allport: Social Psychology.
 Young: Source Book in Social Psychology.

-5. Psychophysical Problems.-(1935-36.)
-Tu. and Th. at 2.30 p. m.
+5. Psychophysical Problems.-(1937-38).
+Tu. and Th. at 10 a. m.

-Prerequisite.-Philosophy 1.
 Books Recommended: McDougall: Body and Mind.
 Broad: Mind and its Place in Nature.
 Russell: Analysis of Mind.

-6. History of Psychology.-(1934-35).
-M, and W. at 10 a. m.
+6. History of Psychology.-(1936-37).
+Tu. and Th. at 10 a.m.
 Prerequisite.-Philosophy 1.

 Theories of the mind from Aristotle to the present day.

-Reference Books: Brett: History of Psychology.
-3 vols.
+Reference Books: Brett History of Psychology, 3 vols.
 Rand: The Classical Psychologists.
 Murphy: Historical Introduction to Modern Psychology.
 Boring: History of Experimental Psychology.
+Woodworth: Contemporary Schools of Psychology.